jdeguire/pic32-device-file-maker/README.md

 you downloaded Harmony 3.
 If not, you can get the packs from the `dev_packs` repository found on the Microchip-MPLAB-Harmony GitHub page.

-Of these three options, the second one seems to be the most up-to-date.
 I'm not yet sure how the MPLAB Extensions for VS Code will handle packs, but I presume it'll still use the `.mchp_packs` location or something similar.

 Once you find the packs you need, you can copy that directory to somewhere easier to remember, such as wherever you downloaded this app.
+This might be necessary anyway because MPLAB X will not contain packs for new devices released after the MPLAB X version and because the downloaded pack updates will contain only updates.
+Harmony 3 might contain everything you need, so maybe check there first.

 A packs directory may contain multiple versions of a pack.
 The app makes sure to only parse one file per device, so you don't need to remove extra versions.
 The app relies on whatever order